Amelia Dyer: Execution

 It took the jury only four and a half minutes to find her guilty.
 In her three weeks in the condemned cell, she filled five exercise books with her "last true and only confession".
 When a chaplain visited her the night before her execution and asked if she had anything to confess, she offered him her exercise books, saying, "isn't this enough?"
 Curiously, she was subpoenaed to appear as a witness in Polly's trial for murder, set for a week after her execution date.
-However, it was ruled that Dyer was already legally dead once sentenced and that therefore her evidence would be inadmissible.
+However, it was ruled that Dyer was already legally dead once sentenced, and her evidence would therefore be inadmissible.
 Thus, her execution was not delayed.
 On the eve of her execution, Dyer heard that the charges against Polly had been dropped.
 Dyer was hanged by James Billington at Newgate Prison on Wednesday, 10 June 1896.
 Asked on the scaffold if she had anything to say, she said "I have nothing to say", just before being dropped at 9:00 a.m. precisely.